-This is a list of useful groups, clubs and not for profit organisations we think may be of interest to adults with hearing loss, their friends and families.
-If you represent a group, club or not for profit organisation and would like to be listed here, please contact us at email@example.com or 0300 111 1113.
+This is a list of useful international organisations we think may be of interest to adults with hearing loss, their friends and families.

 A US organisation with resources, tech tools and expert tips that students of all ages – and all impairment levels – can use to achieve academic success.